Economic and Social Council (Arab League): 2011 summit

 Leaving the 2009 summit, Ahmed Nazif, the former Egyptian prime minister, announced that Egypt would hold the next summit in 2011.
 Among the issues to be discussed is the proposed Arab Plan of Action for Science and Technology, adopted at the 2009 summit, the implementation of which is being led by UNESCO and its Arab equivalent, the Arab League Educational, Cultural and Scientific Organization (ALECSO).

 2013 summit

 The 2013 summit was held in the Saudi capital city of Riyadh.

 2019 summit

 The 2019 summit was to be held in the Lebanese capital of Beirut on 19–20 March 2019.
 The speaker of the Parliament of Lebanon Nabih Berri called to invite Syria back to the summit, which has caused major turmoil in the Arab League.
 The highly controversial summit has stirred tensions between Libya and the Lebanese Amal movement, stemming from the disappearance of Mussa Sadr, the Amal Movement's founder, who vanished along with his companions on August 31, 1978, in Libya while on an official visit.

+2023 summit

+The 2023 summit was held in the Saudi city of Jeddah on 14–15 May 2023 as a preliminary meeting before 2023 Arab League Summit.
+The main goal of the summit was to secure the right circumstances to achieve economic stability and development in the region while highlighting the different initiatives it has launched be it related to food security or climate-action.
+Syria participated at the summit for the first time since 2011.